 - Health and community services: The main elements of this industry cluster include the Joondalup Health Campus and a significant aggregation of secondary industries.
-In 2006, this sector provided over 4,900 local employment opportunities.
+In 201106, this sector provided over 4,900almost 7,800 local employment opportunities.
 Between 2001 and 2006, employment in health and community services increased by 15.3% and was the fastest growing employment sector for the City.
-This industry cluster is expected to increase further with regional growth as well and the expansion of the Health Campus (which is set to become the major tertiary health campus of the North-West Corridor). - Education: The keystone of this industry cluster is the Joondalup Learning Precinct, comprising of West Coast Institute of Training (formally West Coast College of TAFE), Edith Cowan University (ECU) and the Western Australia Police Academy.
+This industry cluster is expected to increase further with regional growth as well and the recent expansion of the Health Campus and specialist research activity being undertaken at ECU. (which is set to become the major tertiary health campus of the North-West Corridor). - Education: The keystone of this industry cluster is the Joondalup Learning Precinct, comprising of West Coast Institute of Training (formally formerly West Coast College of TAFE), Edith Cowan University (ECU) and the Western Australia Police Academy.
+Other training providers within the City include the National Electrical College of Australia and the Automotive Institute of Technology (formerly MITA).
 Collectively, this cluster also features tertiary education providers in areas such as business training and real estate.
-Further growth in the education industry will be delivered by the establishment of the Motor Industry Trades Association \$23 million purpose-built industry training facility. - Research and development: The City Centre features a range of researchoriented organisations, largely focussed within the Joondalup Learning Precinct.
+Further growth in the education industry will be delivered by the establishment of the Motor Industry Trades Association \$23 million purpose built industry training facility. - Research and development: The City Centre features a range of research-oriented organisations, largely focussed within the Joondalup Learning Precinct.
 Many of these research organisations already have, or are moving towards, commercialisation strategies.
 This suggests they will provide a future source of business growth in areas aligned to their research outputs. - Retail: In 2001, 35% of the commercial floor space within the City was dedicated to retail purposes.
-The recent expansion of Lakeside Joondalup Shopping City has seen an additional 29,000 square metres of retail floor space within the City (a 70% increase).
-Retail is a high-performing sector and its growth is likely to occur with or without the City's direct involvement.
+The current recent expansion of Lakeside Joondalup Shopping City-Centre will create the largest shopping centre in the State and provides an important source of local employment in addition to other centres such as Warwick and Whitfords. has seen an additional 29,000 square metres of retail floor space within the City (a 70% increase).
+Retail is a high-performing sector and its growth is likely to occur with or without the Citys direct involvement.